wallaceloos/Machine_Learning/deep_learning/codes/breed/readme.md

 <p align="justify">
 The dog breed classification problem has been hostedby Kaggle.
 It consists in finding the correct breed for a given dog.
-The low intra-variance presented amongsome dog breeds and the class imbalance, make thisclassification problem a challenge.
-Besides that, thedataset provided by Kaggle, has only 10222 images,for  120  different  breeds.
-In  this  report  we  present three  different  architectures  to  solve  this  multiclassclassication problem and also an approach to handlethe class imbalance.
+The low intra-variance presented among some dog breeds and the class imbalance, make this classification problem a challenge.
+Besides that, the dataset provided by Kaggle, has only 10222 images, for 120  different  breeds.
+In  this  report  we  present three  different  architectures  to  solve  this  multiclass classication problem and also an approach to handle the class imbalance.

 You can read the full report [here](https://github.com/wallaceloos/Machine_Learning/blob/master/deep_learning/codes/breed/report_dog_breed_classification.pdf)